 What are common examples of unstructured data?

 Common examples include emails, social media posts, images, audio recordings, video files, PDFs, and chat transcripts.
 These data types do not fit neatly into rows and columns of a traditional database because they lack a predefined schema.
-Despite being harder to analyze, unstructured data often contains rich insights about customer sentiment, preferences, and behavior.
+Despite being harder to analyze, unstructured data often contains rich insights about customer sentiment, preferences, and behavior that AI can now extract at scale.

 What is the difference between unstructured data and semi-structured data?

-Unstructured data has no predefined format or organization whatsoever, while semi-structured data contains some organizational elements such as tags, metadata, or key-value pairs.
+Unstructured data has no predefined format, while semi-structured data contains some organizational elements such as tags or key-value pairs.
 Examples of semi-structured data include JSON, XML, and email headers.
 Semi-structured data is easier to process than fully unstructured data but still does not conform to the rigid schema of structured data.

 How can businesses extract value from unstructured data?

-Businesses use technologies like natural language processing (NLP), machine learning, and AI to analyze unstructured data and extract meaningful patterns and insights.
+Businesses use NLP, machine learning, and AI to analyze unstructured data and extract meaningful patterns.
 For example, sentiment analysis can process thousands of customer reviews to identify product issues or brand perception trends.
 A customer data platform can then integrate these derived insights with structured customer profiles to enrich segmentation and personalization efforts.

 Related Terms